(Satisfactory/Unsatisfactory) grading:Considerations you should make prior to electing S/U

 - A student may need GPA-impacting course grades in order to meet the institutional GPA requirement for graduation;

 You may elect to take a course with a grade of Satisfactory/Unsatisfactory (S/U).
 Access the online request form.
 However, in addition to your signature, the electronic signatures of your instructor and your advisor are required.
-You must file an S/U form with the Registration & Records Office through the 13th week of a Fall or Spring (16-week) semester, or before 85% completion of modular classes, Summer classes, or classes offered during the Winter intersession.
+You must file a S/U form with the Enrollment Center through the 13th week of a Fall or Spring (16-week) semester, or before 85% completion of modular classes, Summer classes, or classes offered during the winter intersession.

-You should discuss the ramifications of this decision to elect an S/U with your advisor and instructor.
-In addition, if you are planning to transfer to another college, you should be aware that an S/U grade may not be accepted.
+You should discuss the ramifications of this decision to elect a S/U with your advisor and instructor.
+In addition, if you are planning to transfer to another college, you should be aware that a S/U grade may not be accepted.
 Please check with your transfer college on its requirements.
 Note: once this form has been filed, the decision is irreversible.